 Rural background, rural exposure and rural immersion were the most dominant themes derived from the studies.
 Slightly different definitions across studies were identified, although the general meaning remained the same.
 Rural background was generally defined as having spent considerable time during a person's formative years living in a rural setting included originating from targeted rural and remote areas, whether using a national classification system or not.
-Some studies used duration of rural living prior to commencing medical school (again, without an empirical value), and others added parents' rural origin.^{14,43,99} Some studies defined rural background as "rural upbringing" and described it simply as 'growing up in a rural area.45 In the Philippines, preferential selection was based on a local definition of a rural.^{64,67}
+Some studies used duration of rural living prior to commencing medical school (again, without an empirical value), and others added parents' rural origin.^{14,43,99} Some studies defined rural background as "rural upbringing" and described it simply as 'growing up in a rural area.^{'45} In the Philippines, preferential selection was based on a local definition of a rural community, also being from lower socio-economic strata.^{64,67}